From Phoenicians to Contemporary Society

 Lebanon has been a melting pot of many civilizations, beginning with the Phoenicians, to later conquerors, and occupiers; Persians, Greeks, Romans, Byzantines, Crusaders, Arabs and more.
 The diversity of Lebanon is embodied in the country’s Constitution which provides representation for its eighteen confessional groups, ranging from Christians, Muslims, Druze, and other confessional groups.
 Today, Lebanon is playing host to more than two million Syrian refugees, swelling the country’s own population of some six million people.

 Participants will have the opportunity to meet with members from many of the country’s confessional groups and organizations involved with inter-faith dialogue, as well as exploring this country which remains an off-the-beaten tourist path to Americans.
-Leading this special mission will be two Americans with a long involvement in various forms of diplomacy.
+Leading this special mission will be Founder Jerry Sorkin, who has a long involvement in various forms of diplomacy.

 JERRY SORKIN has been involved with Middle East issues for more than three decades, having quietly brought together people from various sides of the issues since the late 1970s.
 Conversant in several languages, including Arabic, Jerry travels extensively throughout the MENA region including having been based more than six years in Tunisia.
 Jerry represents Tunisia’s Foreign Ministry as Honorary Consul for the Commonwealth of Pennsylvania.